govau/service-manual/content/standard/4-tools-and-systems/why.md

 ---
 layout: text/textblock
 ---
 The technology you choose to build your service must help you respond quickly and regularly to the needs and expectations of users.
-This criteria ensures you:
+This criteria makes sure you:

 * consider all the risks and constraints associated with the technology you choose
 * avoid contracts that lock you into particular solutions and limit your ability to make decisions to improve the service